 An additional question will be added to all versions of the RSSQ to facilitate retrospective scoring on the modified Fuch's definition to cover wheezing (Question 15).
-The answers from the RSSQ will be applied to score the EMBARC definition in real time during the trial.
-The EMBARC definition will be used in this study to determine if an exacerbation occurred.
-However in some instances, physicians using their clinical judgment, may diagnose and treat exacerbation symptoms with antibiotics which do not meet these criteria.
-For this sub-study, there will be an internal adjudication panel prior to each Data Monitoring and Ethics Committee (DMEC) meeting, which will report on exacerbations based on EMBARC criteria, and the classification as a fully qualifying EMBARC exacerbation or partially qualifying exacerbation.
+The site staff will use the symptoms information collected from the RSSQ results to assess for an exacerbation.
+Staff will then discuss these findings and the status of the patient with physicians at the site as to whether a prescription for antibiotics or any other change to the patient's treatment is required and communicate this to the patient.
+Any such decision will be ultimately based on the clinical judgment of the responsible clinician.
+For this sub-study, there will be an internal adjudication panel which will report on the classifications of exacerbations based on EMBARC criteria.
 The internal adjudication panel will also report on what exacerbations fully qualify for the modified Fuch's definition.

-Table 3: Summary of the RSSQ
+Doc no: TM09-LB01 Page 66 of 96 Table 3: Summary of the RSSQ

-RSSQ questionnaire summary Questions (answered by patient) Possible Answer Choices 1.
-Increased sputum production Much more A little more No A little ange less Much less Never experienced symptom 2.1.
-Sputum thickness Much thicker A little thicker N cha lo nge A littl thinne Much thinner 2.2.
-Sputum Colour Worse No cl hange • Better 3.
-Increased chest congestion Large increase A little increase Ne chai A littl decrea Large decrease Never experienced symptom 4.
-New or increased coughing up of blood Large increase A little increase Ne chai A littl decrea Large decrease Never experienced symptom 5.1.
-Intensity of cough Much harder A little harder N chai A littl lighte Much lighter Never experienced symptom 5.2.
-Frequency of cough Much more often A little more often N chai A littl less of Much less often 6.
-Decreased exercise tolerance Much harder A little harder N chai A littl easie Much easier 7.Increased dyspnea with exertion Much more difficult A little more difficult N 0 A littl easie Much easier 8.
-Malaise, fatigue or lethargy Much more tired A little more tired N chai A littl more energ Э Much more energy 9.Fever Yes No 10.Weight loss Large weight gain A little weight gain N cha lo nge A littl weigl loss nt Large weight loss 11.Sinus pain and tenderness Yes No 12.Change in sinus discharge Wors se No No chang change Never experienced symptom 13.School or work absenteeism (due to illness) Yes No No 14.Decreased appetite Large increase A little increas No change e ase Large decrease 15.
-Wheezing (Additional Question) Large increase A little increas No) A littl decrea Large decrease Never experienced symptom
+RSSQ questionnaire summary Questions (answered by patient) Possible Answer Choices Increased sputum production Much more A little more lo inge A little less Much less Never experienced symptom 2.1.
+Sputum thickness Much thicker A little thicker lo inge o A little Much thinner 2.2.
+Sputum Colour Worse 1 No с hange Better 3.
+Increased chest congestion Large increase A little increase N cha A litt Large decrease Never experienced symptom 4.
+New or increased coughing up of blood Large increase A little increase N cha A litt Large decrease Never experienced symptom 5.1.
+Intensity of cough Much harder A little harder N cha - A litt Much lighter Never experienced symptom 5.2.
+Frequency of cough Much more often A little more often N cha A little less often Much less often 6.
+Decreased exercise tolerance Much harder A little harder N cha A little Much easier 7.Increased dyspnea with exertion Much more difficult A little more difficult N cha A little Much easier 8.
+Malaise, fatigue or lethargy Much more tired A little more tired N cha A litt more enerç е Much more energy 9.Fever Yes No 10.Weight loss Large weight gain A little weight gain lo inge A little weight loss Large weight loss 11.Sinus pain and tenderness Yes No 12.Change in sinus discharge Wors se No No chang Better Never experienced symptom 13.School or work absenteeism (due to illness) Yes Yes No No 14.Decreased appetite Large increase A little increase lo inge A little decrease Large decrease 15.
+Wheezing (Additional Question) Large increase A little increase No char A little decrease Large decrease Never experienced symptom